 Letters of Recommendation

 Some applications for admission and scholarship applications require letters of recommendation.
 Be sure you give the writers at least 2 weeks notice and provide them with the Recommendation Letter Request to help them write a more personal letter.
+When you open the file, make a copy and save to your google drive.
+Then you should be able to type into the form and email it to your recommenders.
 Reminder: Any application with a January 1 deadline must be in the hands of the counselor two weeks prior to the winter break as Counselors/Teachers are not on duty during winter break.

 Financial Aid FAFSA (Free Application for Federal Aid)

 Federal financial aid provides both need and non-need based aid, and it’s the largest source of aid used by students and parents to pay college expenses.
 To apply for aid you must complete the Free Application for Federal Student Aid (FAFSA) after January 1 of your high school senior year and reapply each year you are in college.
 Start a Free Application for Federal Student Aid at www.fafsa.ed.gov.